 low investment – no on-board computer procurement necessary

-allows real-time passenger information and protected connection
+allows real-time passenger information and connection monitoring

 The AVM Light web interface provides you with maps, allowing you to easily determine your vehicles’ current locations and how punctual those vehicles are.